PrestaShop/docs/src/content/1.7/development/architecture/domain/data-transfer-objects.md

 }
 ```

-Now image you are using implementation of `GetCustomerForEditingHandlerInterface` handler in your code.
+Now imagine you are using implementation of `GetCustomerForEditingHandlerInterface` handler in your code.

 ```php
 use use PrestaShop\PrestaShop\Core\Domain\Customer\QueryResult\EditableCustomer;